brevzin/cpp_proposals/2996_reflection/reflection.md

 ### Error-Handling in Reflection

 Earlier revisions of this proposal suggested several possible approaches to handling errors in reflection metafunctions.
-This question arises naturally when considering, for instance, examples like `template_of(^int)`: the argument is a reflection of a type, but that type is not a specialization of a template, so there is no valid template that we can return.
+This question arises naturally when considering, for instance, examples like `template_of(^^int)`: the argument is a reflection of a type, but that type is not a specialization of a template, so there is no valid template that we can return.

 Some of the possibilities that we have considered include: